BCharash/PraiasPortugal/docs/architecture.md

 ## Purpose

-This document describes the architectural organization of **Praias Portugal**.
+This document describes the architectural organization of **Praias de Portugal**.

 The architecture is intended to be simple, modular, and scalable.
-It separates domain concepts from application logic and external services, allowing the application to evolve without major structural changes.
+It separates domain concepts from application logic, presentation, and external services, allowing the application to evolve without major structural changes.

-The architecture is independent of specific APIs, frameworks, and implementation details.
+The architecture is intentionally independent of specific APIs, frameworks, databases, and implementation details.

 ---